jasonm23/onlisp-markdown/onlisp.md

 the expression given as the argument to the macro, and nil.
 In this case, the argument to nil! is x, and the macroexpansion is (setq x nil).

 After macroexpansion comes a second step, evaluation.
 Lisp evaluates the macroexpansion (setq x nil) as if you had typed that in the ﬁrst place.
-Evalu- ation does not always come immediately after expansion, as it does at the toplevel.
+Evaluation does not always come immediately after expansion, as it does at the toplevel.
 A macro call occurring in the deﬁnition of a function will be expanded when the function is compiled, but the expansion—or the object code which results from it—won’t be evaluated until the function is called.

 Many of the difﬁculties you might encounter with macros can be avoided by maintaining a sharp distinction between macroexpansion and evaluation.
 When